Byte Pair Encoding for Efficient Time Series Forecasting: Results

 \section{Results}

 We first demonstrate improvements in forecasting performance and efficiency of our motif-based tokenization over existing methods.
 Next, we explore the adaptiveness of our tokenizer to diverse temporal patterns of different lengths and complexities and its generalization to unseen data.
 Finally, we link distinct time series properties, including statistical moments, to our token space.
+In \cref{appendix:motifs_visualized}, we visualize the learned motifs.